What Types of Evidence Are Required to Prove My Negligent Security Case?

 Proving a negligent security claim requires evidence that an owner knew or should have known that a crime was foreseeable but failed to act reasonably to protect unsuspecting patrons from these risks.
 This is often referred to in the law as “constructive knowledge“.
 Constructive knowledge in negligent security cases refers to an owner’s knowledge of past instances of similar types of crimes or attacks such that he or she should have reasonably known that it was likely to take place again.
 Many times, evidence exists regarding the number of police calls made to the establishment and the number of crimes committed at the establishment or in the location immediately surrounding the establishment.

-In situations where a business owner should foresee potential criminal activity, they must act reasonably to protect its patrons.
-This includes whether the business owner hired a security staff, the staff was properly trained, the business allowed for only a safe number of patrons to enter the establishment and whether there was safe ingress and egress to the establishment including proper parking, adequate lighting and a security presence that was visible from the exterior of the building.
+In situations where a business owner should foresee potential criminal activity, they must act reasonably to protect their patrons.
+This includes whether the business owner hired security staff, the staff was properly trained and had security ID badges similar to this InstantCard to enter back areas.
+It can also mean the business allowed for only a safe number of patrons to enter the establishment and whether there was safe ingress and egress to the establishment including proper parking, adequate lighting and a security presence that was visible from the exterior of the building.
 All of these actions have been known to deter and thwart criminal activity.

 If You Are Injured as a Result of Negligent Security, Get Expert Legal Help Now